Shimaa-M/blog-task/README.md

 Simple blog for authenticated users to create post then edit or delete it

 ### Technologies
-typescript/ nodejs/ postgres/ swagger/ deplou to heroku/ migration/ docker image
+typescript/ nodejs/ postgres/ swagger/ deplou to heroku/ migration/ docker

 ### Setup
 download the folder to your local machine